 - Some chaffing around the neck is possible

-The only difficulty is getting the sizing right.
-You need to pay close attention to the sizing charts available.
-You might also find that the design is a little bit tight around the neck, which can take some getting used to.
+You might find that the design could be a bit tight around the neck, which can take some getting used to.

-- Specifically designed for women’s anatomy for more comfortable fit
+- Specifically designed for women’s anatomy for a comfort fit

-- Full range of motion guaranteed so you don’t have to adapt your style
+- Good flexibility, so you don’t have to adapt your style

 - Neck area can feel a bit tight

-- Sizing right Is a bit time consuming
+- Getting the sizing right is a bit time consuming

 At the same time, it is thick enough to help retain body heat.
 And when your muscles stay warm easier, they will perform better and give you faster times.

-When you first start wearing this it can take a couple of attempts to make it feel right.
-The arm holes can be a bit difficult to place in the best way.
+The armholes can be a bit difficult to place in the best way.
 The legs can also feel a little tight if you have built up a lot of muscle.